kubermatic/docs/content/kubermatic/master/tutorials-howtos/networking/dual-stack/_index.en.md

 - A hyphen(`-`) denotes that the operating system is available / not tested on the given platform.
 - An asterisk (`*`) denotes a minor issue described in [specifics & limitations of individual cloud-providers](#cloud-provider-specifics-and-limitations).
 - Cilium CNI is not compatible with CentOS on any platform.
+- CentOS 8 is past end of life, so it was not tested.

 ## Enabling Dual-Stack Networking for a User Cluster